Transia-RnD/XRPLSwift/CONTRIBUTING.md

 ## Generate reference docs

 You can see the complete reference documentation at [`XRPLSwift` docs](https://js.xrpl.org).
-You can also generate them locally using `xcode`
+You can also generate them locally using `$(xcrun --find docc) process-archive transform-for-static-hosting "$ARCHIVE" --hosting-base-path ModularSlothCreator/$ARCHIVE_NAME --output-path ../docs/$ARCHIVE_NAME`

 This updates `docs/` at the top level, where GitHub Pages looks for the docs.